krishna-santosh/WindowsSpotlightImages/README.md

 # WindowsSpotlightImages
-This program gets you the windows spotlight Images (lock screen images). written in Python 3.9.0
+This is a small python code to get windows spotlight images (lock screen images). written in Python 3.9.0
+These images maybe subjected to *copyright*\
+Just Download the zip file and extract it\
+You can find a python file (spotlight.py)\
+Double click it
+Have Fun :)